comses-education/github-starter-course/README.md

 ### Conflicts

 So far we've handled mostly linear changes where all **commits** and **pushes** were performed on two fully synchronized local and remote repositories.
 But what happens if you make a change to a file, commit that change, and at the same exact time (or close to it), your collaborator Alice commits and pushes their changes to the same file?
-There's two answers to this.
+There's two scenarios we'll cover here.

-The first is that if Alice made changes to an unrelated area of the same file that you made changes to, Git is smart enough to notice that and will happily merge them together with a _merge commit_.
-For example, if you only changed some text in line 5 of `boids.nlogo` and Alice only changed some text in line 37-42 of `boids.nlogo`, Git will zip those changes together without asking you for input.
-However, if you changed text in line 5 of `boids.nlogo` AND changed text in lines 39-41 of `boids.nlogo`, well we have a problem!
+If Alice made changes to an unrelated area of the same file that you made changes to, Git is smart enough to notice that these changes are _independent_ of each other and will happily combine them with a _merge commit_.
+For example, if you only changed line 5 of `boids.nlogo` and Alice only changed lines 37-42 of `boids.nlogo`, Git will zip those changes together without asking you for input.

+However, if you changed text in line 5 of `boids.nlogo` AND changed text in lines 39-41 of `boids.nlogo` while Alice also changed lines 37-42, well we have a problem!
 Which changes should Git keep?
-It doesn't know, and will ask you to figure it out and tell it what to do using a standard "conflict" format that looks something like this (pulled shamelessly from Atlassian's excellent Git tutorial at https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts):
+Git doesn't know, and will ask you to figure it out and tell it what to do using a standard "conflict" format that looks something like this (pulled shamelessly from Atlassian's excellent Git tutorial at https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts):

 ```
 <<<<<<< HEAD